-Slide software provides an easy way to add visuals to your presentation, but beware that the focus should still always be on you--the presenter.
+Slide software like PowerPoint provides an easy way to add visuals to your presentation, but beware that the focus should still always be on you--the presenter.
 Remember presentation zen and don't get caught up in adding lots of bullet points or images to your slides.
-You can use software to create your slides; here's a list of the most common software for creating presentations:
+You can use this popular software to create your slides:

-But the most important thing to remember is that you do not need anything fancy--on the contrary, because the focus should be on you not your slides, any slide software should allow you to create simple, clutter-free, message-oriented slides.
+But the most important thing to remember is that you don't need anything fancy—on the contrary, because the focus should be on you not your slides, any slide software should allow you to create simple, clutter-free, message-oriented slides.

 Keep presentation zen in mind and don't add something just because you can: don't use fancy swipes or animations, and if you really need to refer to notes, put them in the "Notes" section of the presentation (seen only by the presenter) or use good old-fashioned index cards.
-See Chapter 5 on Writing Design for more instruction on designing beautiful slides.
+See Chapter 6 Designfor more instruction on designing beautiful slides.
 You can also watch David JP Phillips's TED Talk on "How to Avoid Death by PowerPoint" where he makes the following excellent points based on what our brains can handle:

 Have only one message per slide